 Direct action, protest and public advocacy are essential elements of movements for social change.
 Here in the United States, the government has falsely arrested countless protestors, curtailed their free speech rights and attempted to intimidate them from engaging in demonstration activities.
 Since its inception, People’s Law Office has defended dissent and advocated for those engaged in progressive and radical social movements.
 A significant amount of the work of the office is connected to defending civil liberties and representing the activists and community members who are on the front lines, fighting for change.

-Lawyers and legal workers from People’s Law Office are actively involved in the defense of Occupy Chicago protesters, authoring and arguing a motion to dismiss which argues that the City’s criminalization of the Occupy Movement is unconstitutional.
-Along with other National Lawyers Guild members, People’s Law Office has also been participating in advance efforts to promote the rights of individuals to participate in demonstrations in May of 2012, when the City of Chicago hosts the NATO Summit.
+Lawyers and legal workers from People’s Law Office were actively involved in the defense of Occupy Chicago protesters, authoring and arguing a motion to dismiss that the City’s criminalization of the Occupy Movement is unconstitutional.
+Along with other National Lawyers Guild members, People’s Law Office was also active in the legal support for the demonstrations against the NATO Summit here in Chicago in May 2012.

 In 2003, People’s Law Office coordinated the successful legal defense of hundreds of peaceful protestors who were falsely arrested and faced criminal charges as a result of a huge demonstration against the U.S. invasion of Iraq.
 People’s Law Office attorneys and others also filed a class action civil rights lawsuit on behalf of these protesters, and hundreds of others who were illegally detained in police stations and on the street.
 Although the case was initially thrown out, the legal team successfully pursued an appeal to the 7th Circuit Court of Appeals which issued a far-ranging opinion significantly declaring the rights of demonstrators.
 In 2012, the City of Chicago finally agreed to settle the class action by paying $6.2 million to compensate class members for the unlawful police conduct.